PostHog/posthog.com/contents/product-engineers/multivariate-testing.md

 ### 2. It reveals how different elements interact with each other

 Multivariate testing is not just about looking at which variant is the best; it's about understanding the weight each factor had in that success.
-This provides insights into understanding your holistic user experience.
+This provides insights into your holistic user experience.

 For example, let's say you're testing changes to the user dashboard of a B2B SaaS app.
 You decide to test how both the position of the navigation menu and the text of the buttons affect user engagement.

-In isolation, changing the button texts might affect how well users understand your app.
+In isolation, changing the button text might affect how well users understand your app.
 Similarly, moving the navigation menu from the top to the side could influence their ability to navigate it.

 However, when you combine and test these changes together, you may discover that their combined effect is not necessarily greater than each individual change.